andrewjosephbek/Buck-Converter/README.md

-5V Buck Converter, SK internal use.
+PCB and BOM for 5V Buck Converter, SK internal use.
 See [Buck Converter Tester](https://github.com/andrewjosephbek/Buck-Converter-Tester).